-The UCC21520 and the UCC21520A allow the user to adjust dead time (DT) in the following ways:
+The UCC21520-Q1 allows the user to adjust dead time (DT) in the following ways:

 8.4.2.1 Tying the DT Pin to VCC

 Outputs completely match inputs, so no dead time is asserted.
 This allows outputs to overlap.